 Recognition & Accomplishments

-Mr. Bray’s reputation in the legal marketplace has earned him top rankings from publications and directories, including: The Best Lawyers in America; Guide to the World’s Leading Insolvency and Restructuring Lawyers; International Who’s Who of Insolvency and Restructuring Lawyers; Who’s Who Legal - California (restructuring); Chambers USA (restructuring and finance); Law & Politics Magazine as one of the Super Lawyers in Southern California (restructuring); and the Legal 500 USA for Credit and Syndication Transactions.
+Mr. Bray’s reputation in the legal marketplace has earned him top rankings from publications and directories, including: The Best Lawyers in America; Guide to the World’s Leading Insolvency and Restructuring Lawyers; International Who’s Who of Insolvency and Restructuring Lawyers; Who’s Who Legal - California (restructuring); Chambers USA (restructuring and finance); Law & Politics Magazine as one of the Super Lawyers in Southern California (restructuring); and the Legal 500 USA.
 He is AV rated by Martindale-Hubbell and was selected as an “Outstanding Restructuring Lawyer” for 2007 by Turnarounds & Workouts.

 Mr. Bray is a Fellow in the American College of Bankruptcy.
 He has spoken and written on various restructuring topics, including valuation, reinstatement, distressed investing and “loan to own” lender liability.
 He recently co-authored a chapter entitled “Evaluating strategic debt buybacks: How to pursue effective de-leveraging strategies” in Navigating Today's Environment: The Directors' and Officers’ Guide to Restructuring.
 He is admitted to practice in the State of California, the District of Columbia and the State of New York.